 I have come to believe that each day is a special occasion, and we can approach it with a sense of celebration.
 So, wear your best clothes, eat the finest food off your best china, and raise a crystal glass each day to simply being alive.

 As a left-handed, red-haired, green-eyed woman who can't curl her tongue, Michelle is literally one in a billion.

 Michelle describes herself as a wild woman with a head for business.
 Equally at home walking the red carpet or the green hills.
-She loves fast cars and slow boats, crowded places and open spaces, vibrant conversation and communing in silence.
+She loves fast cars and slow boats, crowded places and open spaces, vibrant conversation, and communing in silence.
 Deeply spiritual but non-religious.
 Outwardly confident, inwardly shy.
 Incurably romantic, eminently practical.
-Young at heart,yet wise beyond my years.
+Young at heart, yet wise beyond her years.

 As well as developing websites and managing social media for clients, Michelle is the founder of "The Happy Housesitter" where she writes about her travels, teaches others how to become a house-sitter, and recommends useful products and services.

 She’s also designed a range of fun house-sitting-related t-shirts and sweatshirts which are featured on the site.
 If you think being a house-sitter could be of interest to you - or are interested in Michelle coming to house-sit for you - you can find out more at https://thehappyhousesitter.com